 Call Cohen Law Offices at 715-514-5051 immediately!

 You received this form because you are alleged to have refused the breath or blood test and you have an additional “refusal” charge with your OWI charge.

 You have ten (10) business days from the notice date on that form to file a demand for refusal hearing.
-If you hire attorneys Michael Cohen within that 10-day period, their office will submit a Demand for Refusal to the court.
+If you hire Cohen Law Offices within that 10-day period, their office will submit a Demand for Refusal to the court.
 The Notice of Intent to Revoke form will serve as your temporary driving receipt for 30 days from the notice date.